FacundoPacheco/BaSP-M2023/readme.md

 ## Week-03
 In point number three of the weekly problem, we are informed that we must make the corrections that the tutor marked for us in the folder for week three.
 I made a mistake and fixed it from week two, so I pushed the week two index.html as it was before it was fixed, and did it again in week three.

+- During week 03 we work with css design on the html page of week 02

 # author Facundo Pacheco